Iran–Sudan relations: During the Sudanese Civil War

 Since July 2023, Sudan's foreign ministry has discussed restoring relations "as soon as possible."
 This move came after the Iranian Red Crescent had supplied humanitarian aid during the conflict in Sudan.
 In October, Iran and Sudan agreed to restore diplomatic relations and open embassies after a meeting between their foreign ministers.

 In July 2024, de facto ruler of Sudan Abdel Fattah al-Burhan received an Iranian ambassador in Port Sudan, the de facto capital of Sudan at the time due to fighting in the capital city Khartoum, in the Sudanese civil war.
 In return, the Iranian foreign ministry received a Sudanese ambassador in the capital city of Tehran.
 This was the first time the two countries exchanged ambassadors in eight years.

-During the ongoing Sudanese Civil War, Iran has emphasized its support for Sudan’s territorial integrity and the country’s internationally recognized government.
-In October 2025, Iranian Deputy Foreign Minister Abbas Araghchi held a phone call with the Sudanese Foreign Minister, during which he condemned attacks on civilians in Al-Fashir and called for the preservation of Sudan’s unity.
-The Sudanese official briefed Araghchi on developments in the conflict and expressed appreciation for Iran’s political support and solidarity with the Sudanese people.
+During the ongoing Sudanese Civil War, Iran has emphasized its support for Sudan's territorial integrity and the country's internationally recognized government.
+In October 2025, Iranian Deputy Foreign Minister Abbas Araghchi held a phone call with the Sudanese Foreign Minister, during which he condemned attacks on civilians in Al-Fashir and called for the preservation of Sudan's unity.
+The Sudanese official briefed Araghchi on developments in the conflict and expressed appreciation for Iran's political support and solidarity with the Sudanese people.

+In April 2026, during the 2026 Iran war, some pro-SAF Islamist factions publicly expressed support for Iran.
+According to reports, Iran had supplied drones to the SAF during the civil war, which were seen as helping shift the balance of power against the Rapid Support Forces (RSF).
+The U.S. State Department sanctioned the Sudanese Muslim Brotherhood, closely aligned with the SAF, in part due to the fact that its fighters are "receiving training and other support from Iran's Islamic Revolutionary Guard Corps (IRGC)."
+Observers noted that Sudan's leadership faced pressure from regional allies such as Saudi Arabia and Egypt, as well as the United States, to limit ties with both Iran and Islamist groups within the SAF coalition.
+Nonetheless, SAF officers expressed their support for Iran on social media videos that went viral.